 Langston Hughes Academy

-The Dreamkeeper garden is home to many different life cycles, including goats, bunnies, and six laying hens, the favorite garden residents of adults and children alike.
-Our healthy and happy chickens grace us with six eggs each day, which we use in our afterschool cooking club and daytime garden cooking classes.
-The chickens bring a kind of joy to the garden that can't be matched.
-Come by the garden early in the morning, and you'll hear the hens talking to each other, waiting to explore the newly exposed creatures in the soil, yum!
+The Dreamkeeper garden is home to many different life cycles, including pigmy goats, a pot-bellied pig, and several laying hens, the favorite garden residents of adults and children alike.
+Our healthy and happy chickens grace us with eggs each day, which we use in our afterschool cooking club and daytime garden cooking classes.
+Come by the garden early in the morning, and you'll hear the hens talking to each other, see the goats playing, and watch the pig squeal with delight!
 Colorful signs featuring the poetry of our namesake dot the landscape, and ensure that our garden is indeed a place where dreams can be nurtured, and realized.